eletca/iPALM-data-processing/README.md

 -  Separates fluorescence channels (e.g., Vinculin & Vimentin)
 -  Interactive region of interest (ROI) selection using `PolygonSelector`
 - Z-projection over specified depth range
-- Local maxima detection and **Gaussian fitting** for intensity profile analysis
+- Local maxima detection and  Gaussian fitting for intensity profile analysis
 - CSV/TXT export of processed data and fitting results

 ## 📂 File Overview

-- `iPALM_example_processing.ipynb`: The main notebook for loading, cleaning, processing, and analyzing iPALM datasets.
+- `iPALM_example_processing.ipynb`: The main notebook for loading, cleaning, processing, and analyzing two-channel iPALM datasets.
+-The input should be an ASCII file (as provided by the microscope), which may contain up to 49 columns.
+For further data processing, only the columns 'Unwrapped Z', 'X Position', 'Y Position', and 'Label Set' will be used.
+This file contains both gold bead data used for axial channel alignment and biologically relevant data from stained structures.
+- After loading the data, axial zero-level correction is done using gold beads.
+A TIFF file (e.g., "Run1-647_561_c123_sum_X21_processed_overlay_IDL.tiff") is required to be used as a mask to the dataset.
+Check the orientation of the mask — rotation or flipping may be needed (for example, image = cv2.flip(image, 0) can be used to flip vertically, as it is in the provided notebook).

 ## ➕ Optional Post-Processing: Accumulated ROI Analysis